Riding the Trend or Protecting Profits | U.S. Well Services Inc. (USWS)

-U.S. Well Services Inc. (NASDAQ:USWS) went up by 8.55% from its latest closing price compared to the recent 1-year high of $3.37.
-The company’s stock price has collected 9.36% of gains in the last five trading sessions.
+U.S. Well Services Inc. (NASDAQ:USWS) went down by -6.03% from its latest closing price compared to the recent 1-year high of $3.37.
+The company’s stock price has collected 14.76% of gains in the last five trading sessions.
 Press Release reported on 04/15/21 that U.S. Well Services, Inc. files suit against Halliburton Company and Cimarex Energy Co. for patent infringement

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.